iq-motion-control/iq-module-communication-doc/docs/manual/manual_pulsing.rst

     Vectors that define pulsing

-When using a propeller, the zero angle is the positive direction of the X coordinate system.
+When using a propeller, the zero angle is the X basis vector of the coordinate system.

 .. figure:: ../_static/manual_images/pulsing/altered_pulsing_zero_angle.png
     :align: center